parthanium/YoPy/README.md

 Dependencies
 ============
-YoPy requires the module requests.
+YoPy requires the module Requests.
 Get it from http://docs.python-requests.org/

 Usage
 =====
-YoPy works with any version of Python, as long as it supports Requests.
+YoPy works with any version of Python, as long as it supports Requests.<br/>
 Here is a Python 2 example :

 	import yopy

 	token = <your_api_token>